jainam124/Arista_Solutions/README.md

-# Arista Solutions E-Commerce Web-App
+# Arista Solutions: E-Commerce Web-App
 This branch ` ved1 ` is maintained by [@vedbulsara04](https://github.com/vedbulsara04)

 ---